immunant/dwarf-writer/Disassembly_data.md

 ## STR BSI format

-The tool also supports another JSON format with associated probabilities for each function entry.
+The tool also supports another JSON format that matches disassembled functions with their source code and has a probability associated for each match.
+Currently dwarf-writer defaults to only adding/updating function entries from these inputs if there is no uncertainty about the match (i.e. the `confidence` field equals 1).
+To write all the info from the input file regardless of the confidence level (for debugging/testing) pass `-u` to `dwarf-writer`.

 ```
 $ dwarf-wrter -b $STR_JSON $BINARY

+# Write all function entries from $STR_JSON to $BINARY as debug info
+$ dwarf-wrter -u -b $STR_JSON $BINARY
 ```

 This data can be used to create or update function entries and the following attributes.